-Using screen-capturing software, you will produce a short computer tutorial that explains how to do a moderately difficult task using the software of your choosing.
-Your tutorial will also include a set of written instructions to reinforce the tutorial.
+Using screen-capturing software, you will produce a short computer tutorial that explains how to do a moderately difficult computer task in both print and video formats.
+You will also user test your instructions and writing a user testing report.